-Inside: You need ideas for affordable wedding gifts, but you’d still like to get them what they want.
+You need ideas for affordable wedding gifts, but you’d still like to get them something they want.
 Why not have both?!
 Here’s how you can swing it.

 You grab the mail and flip through the pile.
 Bill.
 Junk mail.
 Bill.
 You’ve won $1,000,000 (again…darn those stipulations, though), and what’s this?
 A wedding invitation.